jraigneau/gigue/README.md

 domi-gigue

-using dashing beautiful framework and docker to display useful info for my home automation system
+using dashing beautiful framework, sinatra_cyclist and docker to display useful info for my home automation system